gbv/avram-js/README.md

 ### avram-validate

 Validate records from input file(s) or standard input.
 The first argument must be an Avram schema file.
-Selected validation options can be disabled or enabled.
+The list of supported input formats depends on installed parsing libraries (see [Install]).

 ~~~
 Usage: avram-validate [options] [validation options] <schema> [<files...>]